Notenlish/lifeengine-creature-editor/README.md

  To load one upload the json file.

 # Contributing
- Clone the repository and then run `npm start`.
+ Clone the repository, run `npm install` and then run `npm start`.
 Your changes will take effect in the browser tab.

 # Deploying
  `npm run build` and `npm run deploy`.
 (Not necessarily required)